Sniperhund/operating-system/readme.md

 This may very well not work on your system, as I have not tested it except on my system<br>
 Feel free to open a issue if you run into problems and I'll try my best to help

+## Helper script

+I have written a small helper script (`run.sh`) that automate building and running (for the kernel and user programs).

+You can use that, but be sure to read it beforehand since it automatically mounts a loopback disk.<br>
+And you have to format `kernel/disk.img` with FAT32 beforehand manually.

 ### Issues and feedback